SeaLink COVID-19 Update

 Caution needed around construction work at Kennedy Point, Waiheke

-From now until 21 December, 2018 SeaLink advises there will be construction work happening on Donald Bruce Road and in the location close to the SeaLink Kennedy Point ferry terminal.
+From now until end of March 2020, SeaLink advises there will be construction work happening on Donald Bruce Road and in the location close to the SeaLink Kennedy Point ferry terminal.
 Parking will be significantly reduced and traffic volumes higher than normal.

 To assist with reducing volumes and congestion on the road as well as the associated health and safety risks in the area, SeaLink requests all passenger and vehicle ticket sales to be booked at www.sealink.co.nz or by calling 0800 732 546.

 In addition, foot passengers should be picked up and dropped off at the 24-hour carpark at the top of the hill and not at the terminal.